Lexi paced across the room, her fingers laced behind her.

 “Stop.
 It was one honest mistake.
 You can’t hold that against yourself for the rest of your life.”
 Chris released his hold on Lexi and pointed at her purse.
 “Let it go.”

 “I can’t,” she cried.

-“Look if you don’t say anything, and I don’t tell anyone, no one else will know.
-He wanted to reach for her purse, but something told him that would only make the situation worse.
+“Look, if you don’t say anything and I don’t tell anyone, no one will know.”
+He wanted to reach for her pursue, but something told him that would only make her angry.

-A silence fell upon the two friends as Lexi stared at him while Chris looked at the ground.
+A silence fell upon the two friends as Lexi stared at the purse and Chris looked at the ground.

-She took two steps forward, which made him think she was going to pace the room again, but to his surprise Lexi sat down on the seat he occupied originally.
+She took two steps forward, which made Chris think she was going to pace the room again, but to his surprise, Lexi sat down on the seat he originally occupied.
 “I’m going to be in so much trouble.”
 She buried her head into the crook of her elbow.